 Find something that is important to you and work this in with your new habits.
 For example, if you’re going to start walking to work, make yourself a killer playlist that you only listen to during your stroll.
 If you want to start taking the stairs each day, set yourself the goal of doing so for the month.
 If you do it, buy yourself a present.. like a new pair of shoes to keep walking in!
 Your reward doesn’t need to be massive or expensive, it just needs to provide enough incentive for you to continue sticking to your new habit.

 Lack Of Time

 5. Make It Short And Sweet

-The world is currently crushing on HIIT workouts (High Intensity Interval Training) – and with good reason!
-As the population becomes increasingly time poor, anything that help us save time while maintaining great results is a definite win.
+The world is currently crushing on HIIT workouts (High-Intensity Interval Training) – and with good reason!
+As the population becomes increasingly time-poor, anything that helps us save time while maintaining great results is a definite win.
 And HIIT workouts can certainly help you achieve this.

 HIIT workouts involve short periods of intense exercise, broken up by brief recovery periods.
-Lasting from anywhere between 10-45 minutes, HIIT workouts are highly effective for burning calories, increasingly your metabolic rate, stripping fat, building lean muscle and reducing blood pressure.
+Lasting from anywhere between 10-45 minutes, HIIT workouts are highly effective for burning calories, increase your metabolic rate, stripping fat, building lean muscle and reducing blood pressure.
 If this sounds like something you need to try, most gyms offer HIIT classes – all you need to do is sign up!
-Or, if you’d rather #lonewolf a 10 minute workout, we love this starter guide.
+Or, if you’d rather #lonewolf a 10-minute workout, we love this starter guide.

 - Make It A Refuge

 Can’t find the time to exercise?
-Perhaps there’s slight chance it’s because you don’t want too!
+Perhaps there’s a slight chance it’s because you don’t want to!